You are here

 A Mac can access many School and University computing services once properly configured.
 Here are some possibilities.

-- Connect your machine to the Informatics network (either in the Informatics Forum or in Appleton Tower) and the University's wireless networks.
+- Connect your machine to the Informatics network (in the Informatics Forum or in Appleton Tower) and to the University's wireless networks.
+(Please also ensure that your Mac is not breaking the network for other people.)

 - Use ssh from MacOS to login to a School machine from outside the School network.

 - Most Informatics file space uses AFS.
-Set up AFS on MacOSX.
+Set up AFS on macOS.

 - With Cosign SPNEGO your web browser can automatically log you in to the School's restricted web sites.